Vietnam.vn - Nền tảng quảng bá Việt Nam

 Concubines were always supported by maids when walking.

 To maintain balance while wearing the strange shoes, concubines had to keep their backs straight and walk slowly and leisurely.
 If they were in a hurry, they could only take short steps.
 In addition, they often waved their arms back and forth to help their bodies maintain balance.
-To add a touch of elegance and femininity, concubines often carried a pretty handkerchief.
+To add a touch of grace and femininity, concubines often carried a pretty handkerchief.

 My Anh